 There is a widely held misconception that Artificial Intelligence and Machine Learning (AI/ ML) innovations are not patentable in the UK and Europe.
 Gaining patent protection for computer-implemented inventions (CII) can certainly be done.
 While software per se is unpatentable, there are exemptions to the rule.

-GovGrant is a market leader in helping innovative AI/ML companies commercialise their innovation and we will be contributing to this consultation.
+GovGrant is a market leader in helping innovative AI/ML companies commercialise their innovation with specialist IP services and we will be contributing to this consultation.